Learn / Blog / Article

 Numbers and graphs are not enough to truly understand what's happening on your website from your users' perspective.

-That's why we recommend pairing your chosen GA alternative with Hotjar's tools—Heatmaps, Recordings, Surveys, Feedback, and user interviews—to eliminate the guesswork in user experience and conversion rate optimization, driving business growth while keeping your users satisfied.
+That's why we recommend pairing your chosen GA4 alternative with Hotjar's tools—Heatmaps, Recordings, Surveys, Feedback, and user interviews—to eliminate the guesswork in user experience and conversion rate optimization, driving business growth while keeping your users satisfied.

 Go beyond Google Analytics with Hotjar